 The restoration process of old enamel or damaged acrylic bath is usually done in a matter of 6-8 hours and the bath is usable again the next day.

-Here are a few main steps of the process (and this are similar steps for shower trays resurfacing also) :
+Here are a few main steps of the process (and these are similar steps for shower trays resurfacing also) :

 - partial masking of your bathroom walls and floor, setting up the ventilation system and my workspace.
-If your bath is built-in, the silicone is cut out, the new silicone will be applied free of charge at the end of the process;
+If your bath is built-in, the silicone is cut out and new silicone will be applied free of charge at the end of the process;

-- chemical (2 steps strong cleaner) and mechanical cleaning to remove any scale, residue and lose materials.
+- chemical (2 steps strong cleaner) and mechanical cleaning to remove any scale, residue and loose materials.

 - further preparation including etching (if needed), filling chips and scratches and other repairs, followed by final masking;